 You won’t have stable uptime.
 Since it is free you can expect more number of users there.
 Free hosts won’t have much resource to control all those users, so you can expect a good downtime now and then.
 You don’t want to disappoint your readers with a “Server Not Found” or any such errors right?

-You write some awesome posts and it gets viral, next day if you check the Analytics it will be below the normal range.
+You write some awesome posts, and it gets viral, next day if you check the Analytics it will be below the normal range.
 Why?
-Site gets down because of that viral traffic.
+The site gets down because of that viral traffic.

 4. Not Reliable

 It’s not possible to trust them entirely.
 They won’t bother your site much; they have other works to do.

 Such free hosting providers can shut down or stop providing you the services without any prior notice.